 COURSE No. SUBJECT Hrs. per week Theory/ Studio/ Practical Max.
 Marks Total

-Sessionals/ Practical Total
+Sessionals/ Exam/F Practical Total

 Internal Theory External

-M.ARCH LA -104 Theory of Landscape 2+ Theory 25 100 125
+Theory of and .
+25 100 125

-Architecture-I 2+ Theory •••••
+LA -104 Landscape Architecture-I 2+ Theory •••••

 Dialogue on developing an analytical approach to the study of theory; developing an attitude towards critique and evaluation of choices for design decisions in varied contexts of space and time.
 Appreciation of scale in terms of garden, landscape and nature.